JoelForson/Velocity-Bikes-Internet-Sales-Power-BI-Project/README.md

 This README provides a **complete project context**, including business goals, data sources, methodology, dashboard features, DAX measures, and business impact.

 * * * * *

-If you want, I can **also create a "Portfolio Summary Version"** that condenses this README into **a 1--2 paragraph story plus SQL/DAX highlights**, ready to showcase on GitHub or in your portfolio.

-Do you want me to do that?